NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 ## Things to do with your LLM

 [Here](https://modal.com/docs/guide/ex/vllm_inference#run-the-model) are some common test prompts for coding, math, history ect.
 You can also ask it about geography, travel, nature, recipies, fixing things, general life advice, and practically everything else.

-Llama-2 is quite playful and likes to play games to test it's logic abilities!
+Ask it to tell you about itself.
+Also Llama-2 is quite playful and likes to play games to test it's logic abilities!

 ```
 >> What games do you like to play?